 Virtual machine and high-performance computing workloads

-Red Hat OpenStack® Platform with distributed compute nodes supports the most challenging virtual machine workloads (e.g. network function virtualization) and high-performance computing workloads.
-It is a reliable and scalable Infrastructure-as-a-Service solution that includes industry-standard APIs with hard multi-tenancy.
-Make it easier to place your compute power closer to the data source with this consistent, centralized management solution for your core data centers to the edge.
+Red Hat OpenStack® Platform, with distributed compute nodes, supports the most challenging virtual machine workloads, like network functions virtualization (NFV), and high-performance computing workloads.
+It’s a reliable and scalable Infrastructure-as-a-Service (IaaS) solution that includes industry-standard APIs with hard multitenancy.
+Make it easier to place your compute power closer to the data source with this consistent, centralized management solution for your core datacenters to the edge.

 Messaging and communication

+Red Hat Application Services and developer tools provide cloud-native capabilities to develop fast, lightweight, scalable edge applications with data aggregation, transformation, and connectivity to support edge architectures.
 In highly distributed environments, communication between services running on edge sites and cloud needs special consideration.
-Messaging capabilities of Red Hat AMQ support all communication patterns needed for edge computing use cases and can solve even the most demanding challenges.
-Red Hat messaging combined with a variety of cloud-native runtimes and tools like Red Hat Fuse offer a powerful foundation for building "edge-native" services.
+The messaging and data streaming capabilities of Red Hat AMQ support different communication patterns needed for edge computing use cases.
+Messaging, combined with a variety of cloud-native application runtimes (Red Hat Runtimes) and application connectivity (Red Hat Integration), offers a powerful foundation for building edge-native data transport, data aggregation, and integrated edge application services.

 Open innovation with Red Hat